Marcellus Williams in Missouri

 From: [Your Name]

-Marcellus Williams is at risk of execution in Missouri for the 1988 murder of Felicia Gayle.
+Marcellus Williams is scheduled for execution in Missouri on September 24, 2024 for his alleged 1988 murder of Felicia Gayle.
 I believe there is a very real possibility that Marcellus Williams is innocent.

 Main concerns with Marcellus' case: